-Chun-Teh Lee DDS, MS, DMScAssistant Professor, Department of Periodontics and Dental Hygiene, University of Texas Health Science Center, Houston School of Dentistry, Houston, Texas
+Chun-Teh Lee DDS, MS, DMScAssociate Professor, Department of Periodontics and Dental Hygiene, The University of Texas Health Science Center at Houston (UTHealth) School of Dentistry, Houston, Texas

-Dr. Chun-Teh Lee is Assistant Professor in the Department of Periodontics and Dental Hygiene at The University of Texas Health Science Center at the UTHealth School of Dentistry in Houston, where he is also Director of Research for the Department of Periodontics and Dental Hygiene.
+Dr. Chun-Teh Lee is Associate Professor in the Department of Periodontics and Dental Hygiene at The University of Texas Health Science Center at Houston (UTHealth) School of Dentistry, where he is also Director of Research for the Department of Periodontics and Dental Hygiene.

-In pursuing educational endeavors in the US, he was awarded a master of science degree and certificate in periodontics by Columbia University College of Dental Medicine in New York.
-He was awarded a Doctor of Medical Science (DMSc) in oral biology from Harvard School of Dental Medicine, and then completed a postdoctoral research fellowship in applied oral sciences at the Forsyth Institute in Cambridge, Massachusetts.
+In pursuing educational endeavors in the US, he was awarded a Master of Science (MS) degree and certificate in Periodontics by Columbia University College of Dental Medicine in New York.
+He was awarded a Doctor of Medical Science (DMSc) in Oral Biology from Harvard School of Dental Medicine, and then completed a postdoctoral research fellowship in Applied Oral Sciences at the Forsyth Institute in Cambridge, Massachusetts.

-Dr. Lee’s research focuses on the interaction between inflammation and oral microbiota in health and disease, and he is active in evidence-based dentistry.
-He has published over 60 abstracts, peer-reviewed articles, and book chapters.
+Dr. Lee’s research focuses on the interaction between host response and oral microbiota in periodontitis, and he is also active in implantology and evidence-based dentistry.
+He has published over 70 abstracts, peer-reviewed articles, and book chapters.
 Dr. Lee has given numerous invited presentations in Taiwan and the US and is the recipient of many awards and honors.
 His clinical interests involve periodontal and implant treatments.

-He is an active member of the American Academy of Periodontology, American Dental Education Association, and International and American Associations for Dental Research, among other professional organizations.
+He is an active member of the American Academy of Periodontology, American Dental Education Association, and International/American Association for Dental Research, among other professional organizations.

 Recent Contributions to PracticeUpdate: